-Edward RosenBerg III is a composer/performer in Brooklyn, NY.
-He studied saxophone at the Eastman School of Music, composition at Queens College and counterpoint with Paul Caputo.
+Edward RosenBerg III is a composer/performer residing in Brooklyn, N.Y.
+He studied saxophone at the Eastman School of Music, composition at Queens College, and counterpoint with Paul Caputo.
 He is currently completing a dissertation for a PhD in Composition from Stony Brook University.

-In addition to writing music for his own groups, Ed composes regularly in a variety of other contexts.
+Edward writes music for his own groups, but he composes regularly in a variety of other contexts.
 His works have been performed by the International Contemporary Ensemble, Cadillac Moon Ensemble, Anti-Social Music, ~NOIS Saxophone Quartet, and the Tokyo Brass Arts Orchestra, among others.
-In recent years, he has been commissioned by Google, ~NOIS and Double Standard.
+In recent years, he has been commissioned by Google, ~NOIS, and Double Standard.
 His short chamber-opera, Healing, premiered in 2019.

-Ed also teaches privately in New York City.
-He has also worked in the classroom, teaching group lessons at the Bronx House, giving song-writing workshops for kids with The Green Orbs and teaching a variety of undergraduate music theory courses while at Stony Brook University.
+Ed teaches privately in New York City.
+He has also worked in the classroom teaching group lessons at the Bronx House, giving song-writing workshops for kids with The Green Orbs, and teaching a variety of undergraduate music theory courses while at Stony Brook University.
 In 2005, he co-authored a method book with Walt Weiskopf entitled Beyond The Horn, published by Jamey Aebersold Jazz.